The Bill of Rights Institute Team

 Gennie leads the Institute’s Professional Development programs that consist of over 100 constitutional seminars for teachers around the nation annually.
 Prior to the Institute, Gennie spent 32 years as a teacher of U.S. History, AP U.S. History, We the People advanced U.S. Government, World History, Geography, Sociology, and other social studies courses at Calhoun High School in Port Lavaca, Texas.
 She also often served as a presenter at Texas Law-Related Education conventions and workshops.
 Gennie is a 2000 Madison Fellow, and received her Master’s in Political Science from Virginia Tech’s online program in 2003.
 Gennie received her Master’s in Education with certification in Guidance and Counseling from the University of Houston-Victoria, and her Bachelor’s Degree in Education with composite Social Studies certification from Texas State University in San Marcos.
 Read Gennie’s posts on A More Perfect Blog.

 Gennie is glad to work here because of her own teaching experience with our curriculum.
 “As a former teacher, I love sharing resources that I know to be useful and valuable because I used them myself in the classroom.”

 Laura manages the Institute’s professional development workshops and the Constitutional Academy.
 Those interested in bringing a Bill of Rights Institute professional development workshop to their district or school should contact Laura.

-Kyrsten values the Institute’s mission because “I can only imagine how different my education and experiences would have been if I had been the taught the ideas so important to our Founders earlier on in life.
+Kyrsten values the Institute’s mission because “I can only imagine how different my education and experiences would have been if I had been taught the ideas so important to our Founders earlier on in life.
 I am glad I can contribute to building a future which provides teachers and students the opportunity to learn and understand how important our Founding principles are to a free and prosperous society.”